Crib safety is your number

 It is better to use a layer, or several layers, of light

 blankets/sheets.
-Remember to place your baby's feet at the foot end of
+Remember to place the feet at the foot end of

 the bed so she can not slide downwards and under the covers.